 If you max out on training weights during your cycle you will struggle mightily trying to increase or even maintain the weights during the period that follows.
 This creates a very bad situation where you have both lowered testosterone levels AND decreased weights on the bar.

-Given the ability for prohormones to rapidly increase protein synthesis it should be obvious that some major adjustments to diet are necessary in order to maximise your gains.
-Assuming most athletes eat around 2g of protein per kg of bodyweight a day, it is recommended that you double your protein intake while on-cycle to 4g per kg of bodyweight.
+Protein Intake - Given the ability for prohormones to rapidly increase protein synthesis it should be obvious that some major adjustments to your intake are necessary in order to maximise your gains.
+Assuming most athletes eat around 1.5-2g of protein per kg of bodyweight a day, it is recommended that you double your protein intake while on-cycle to 3-4g per kg of bodyweight.

 Ordinarily, this high level of protein consumption would have little to no benefit in terms of enhanced muscle mass.
 However, when taking prohormones, the body’s ability to utilise protein is dramatically enhanced to the point that it is considered essential to adopt what is by normal standards an ultra-high protein intake whenever a course of prohormones is undertaken.
 This provides the body with the building blocks necessary to grow muscle at a far greater rate than normal.